repo-sync/repo-sync/README.md

 ### Step 1.
 Set up Secrets

-[GitHub Secrets] are environment variables stored on your GitHub repository that are made available in the GitHub Actions environment.
-There are two (2) secrets are required on each repo.
+[GitHub Secrets] are variables stored on your GitHub repository that are made available in the GitHub Actions environment.
+There are two (2) secrets are prequired on each repo.
 Go to Settings > Secrets on your repo page and add the following secrets:

 #### `SOURCE_REPO`